About our Working Dogs

 We use our dogs on our property every day!

 We manage a corporate owned beef cattle operation, running 2,000 cattle across four separate grazing properties.
-We run breeders, growing our cattle out to heavy feeder weight.
-We also trade cattle according to the seasons.
-We also run a small flock of Dorper sheep.
+We run Wagyu and Angus breeders, growing our progeny out to heavy feeder weight.
+We also trade cattle according to the seasons, and run a small flock of Dorper sheep.

 We cell graze across our whole operation, which means we are moving cattle often.
 This can be as often as twice a day when the feed is really growing!
 We run maximum numbers of cattle in the minimum numbers of mobs possible.
 This means mobs of up to 500 breeders, or 1,000 dry cattle.